-Entitled The amount of disk space that is allocated to the managed server, and is currently in time range.
+Entitled The amount of disk space that is allocated to the managed server, and is currently in for use.

-Available The amount of disk space that is allocated to the managed server, and is available
+Available The amount of disk space that is allocated to the managed server, and is available time range.

 Utilization The percentage of the managed server disk space that is in use over the selected